Thomas Knox, 2nd Earl of Ranfurly

-Background
+Early life

-Ranfurly was the eldest son of Thomas Knox, 1st Earl of Ranfurly, and the Hon.
-Diana Jane, daughter of Edmund Pery, 1st Viscount Pery.
-He gained the courtesy title Viscount Northland when his father was elevated to the earldom of Ranfurly in 1831.
+Ranfurly was born on 19 April 1786.
+He was the eldest son of Thomas Knox, 1st Earl of Ranfurly, and the Hon.
+Diana Jane Pery, who were first cousins.
+His younger brothers, Hon.
+Edmund Knox, was an Admiral in the Royal Navy.

+His maternal grandparents were Edmund Pery, 1st Viscount Pery and the former Elizabeth Vesey.
+His paternal grandparents were Thomas Knox, 1st Viscount Northland, and the Hon.
+Anne Vesey (a daughter of John Vesey, 1st Baron Knapton).
+Among his extended family were uncles, Bishop William Knox and Bishop Edmund Knox, George Knox MP, and Archdeacon Charles Knox.

 He studied at St John's College, Cambridge.

-Political career
+Career

 Ranfurly was returned to Parliament as one of two representatives for County Tyrone in 1812 (succeeding his father), a seat he held until 1818.
 Between 1818 and 1830 he was the sole representative for Dungannon in Parliament.

+He gained the courtesy title Viscount Northland when his father was elevated to the earldom of Ranfurly in 1831.
 In 1840 he succeeded his father in the earldom and entered the House of Lords as Baron Ranfurly.

-Family
+His residence was Dungannon Park in County Tyrone, Northern Ireland.

+Personal life

-Lord Ranfurly married Mary Juliana, daughter of the Most Reverend William Stuart, Archbishop of Armagh in 1815.
-Mary Juliana's mother, Sophia Margaret Penn, was the daughter of Thomas Penn, a son of William Penn, founder of Pennsylvania.
-They had four sons and six daughters.
-He died in March 1858, aged 71, and was succeeded in the earldom by his eldest son, Thomas.
-Lady Ranfurly died in July 1866.
+In 1815, Lord Ranfurly married Mary Juliana Stuart, daughter of the Most Reverend William Stuart, Archbishop of Armagh, and the former Sophia Margaret Penn (the daughter of Thomas Penn, a son of William Penn, founder of Pennsylvania).
+Together, they had four sons and six daughters, including: